kayamustafa33/GooglePlayPaymentSystem/README.md

 ## This library simplifies integrating Google Play In-App Purchases and Subscriptions into your Android application.
 It handles the following tasks:

-1- Establishes a connection to Google Play Billing Service\n 2- Queries for product details (price, description, etc.)\n 3- Initiates purchase flow for in-app purchases and subscriptions\n 4- Verifies purchase signatures for security
+1- Establishes a connection to Google Play Billing Service

+2- Queries for product details (price, description, etc.)

+3- Initiates purchase flow for in-app purchases and subscriptions

+4- Verifies purchase signatures for security

 5- Provides callbacks for purchase updates and connection status

 ## Prerequisites